Who can apply for Club Plates?

 Fill out the RTA'S Historic Vehicle Declaration Form.

 Fill out the RTA'S Conditional Registration Application Form.

 Submit the RTA forms to your local RTA office (you will need your Club membership card and some ID).

-Note: no seperate greenslip is required under this scheme.
+Note: no separate greenslip is required under this scheme.
 Greenslip insurance is included in the RTA fee.
 Contact your club registrar or inspector for advice

-When you want let the rego lapse what do you do?
+When you want to let the rego lapse what do you do?

 If you sell the bike what do you do?

 Is there a need for a pink slip, or a blue slip as well if the bike has not been registered in Aust before?